grame-cncm/faustdoc/src/workshops/2020-11-21-faust-vcvrack.md

 Other metadata:
 - `[scale:lin|log|exp]` metadata is implemented.

-The [rack.lib](https://github.com/VCVRack/VCV-Prototype/blob/faust/res/faust/rack.lib) Faust library contains usefull functions to convert VC signals, and can be enriched if needed.
+The [rack.lib](https://github.com/VCVRack/VCV-Prototype/blob/faust/res/faust/rack.lib) Faust library contains usefull functions to convert CV signals, and can be enriched if needed.

 #### DSP examples